ndronos/c-nomorph/is-Punk-Rock/README.md

 that the original pointer refers to.
 ... using this strategy to modify what the input refers to...

+This workaround is common, so you will find many functions that take in a pointer, not a plain value.
+But sometimes you will want to use those functions to operate on a plain value.
+In these cases, you can use the ampersand (&) toget the address of the variable.
+That is, if x is a variable, &x is a pointer to that variable.
+This simplifies the... code...

 (Klemens, 2015) C 101 pp. 360-361
 ```